Wishbringer

 Wishbringer: The Magick Stone of Dreams is an interactive fiction video game written by Brian Moriarty and published by Infocom in 1985.
-It was intended to be an easier game to solve than the typical Infocom release and provide a good introduction to interactive fiction for inexperienced players, and was very well received.
+It was intended to be an easier game to solve than the typical Infocom release and provide a good introduction to interactive fiction for inexperienced players, and was well received.

 Plot

 The player's character is a postal clerk in the small fishing village of Festeron.
 The cranky postmaster, Mr. Crisp, orders the player to deliver an important envelope to the proprietor of Ye Olde Magick Shoppe.
 The proprietor asks the player to rescue her cat from a mysterious sorceress known only as The Evil One.
 Stepping out of the store, the player finds that quaint Festeron has mysteriously been transformed into a more sinister town called Witchville.
 There are but a few hours to defeat The Evil One.

 Gameplay

 A player can solve Wishbringer by using the wishing stone, then play it again without using it to get a higher score.
 A few Infocom games have puzzles with multiple solutions (for example, the "Loud Room" from Zork).
 However, Wishbringer has several such puzzles, many of which can be solved either in a straightforward (that is, non-magical) manner or by using one of the stone's wishes.
 The game can be successfully completed without using any wishes: At the Congratulations screen, the game informs the player of this fact, if the player had used any wishes.
 Conversely, it is impossible to finish the game using all of the stone's wishes (wishing for flight invariably causes the game to be lost.)